South Carolina Department of Mental Health &

 South Carolina Department of Alcohol and Other Drug Abuse Services

 “SC HOPES” Campaign

-The 30-second PSA assures listeners that these symptoms are normal during a pandemic, and it’s okay to reach out for help.
+These PSAs assure listeners that symptoms are normal during a pandemic, and it’s okay to reach out for help.
 Listeners are encouraged to call 1-844-SC-HOPES to speak with an experienced professional who will offer guidance, support and resources.
 Additional information is available at https://sc-hopes.org.